 One of the most important things in Software Testing is defining the right processes to follow.
 If you fail to have well-structured processes, your team and the work covered by your team will end up failing.

 In order for you to have the right set of processes don’t hesitate to ask for feedback from colleagues, from managers, from team members.
 Feedback can vary: for some certain process can be awesome, for others some part of the same process can hurt the entire team and its work.

 Here’s what you can do.
 Take a deep breath and take a look at the process from another side, trying to think like someone who doesn’t know anything about testing and who is still able to understand what’s written.

 Make sure that you’re following business needs.
 Sometimes you might prefer having something that is not common for the business, something that is not suitable for the company.
 All processes should be suitable for the company, business needs, and the team.

 Evaluate your skills, evaluate your team, evaluate your time and include these all in your processes in a detailed manner.
 By having in mind the amount of time you have, the schedule your team is following, the tasks you need to complete, you can easily estimate time for each task.

-Having well defined processed will also help your upper management team to understand how employees are working, what they are occupied with, what guidelines they have and etc.
+Having well-defined process will also help your upper management team to understand how employees are working, what they are occupied with, what guidelines they have and etc.

 Make sure to define standards in processes for your team.

-Define release criteria in processes and approve it with management team.
-Tell development team about release criteria so everyone will be on the same page about what is expected to be delivered.
+Define release criteria in processes and approve them with the management team.
+Tell the development team about release criteria so everyone will be on the same page about what is expected to be delivered.

-Define regression phase in processes and review regression plan after every iteration.
-During iteration development team can develop new feature that should be in regression plan for next iterations.
+Define the regression phase in processes and review the regression plan after every iteration.
+During the iteration development team can develop a new feature that should be in the regression plan for next iterations.
 Make sure that nothing is missing and that nothing is unnecessary/extra in your regression plan.